TheJumpCloud/jcapi-java/jcapiv2/docs/GSuiteApi.md

 <a name="translationRulesGSuitePost"></a>
 # **translationRulesGSuitePost**
-> InlineResponse201 translationRulesGSuitePost(gsuiteId, contentType, accept, body)
+> GSuiteTranslationRule translationRulesGSuitePost(gsuiteId, contentType, accept, body)

 Create a new G Suite Translation Rule